How to Clean & Maintain Wooden Chopping Boards (Properly)

 Other reasons to love them include their thick construction, which allows stability on your countertop as you work, and how they are much more hygienic than other materials.
 On plastic chopping boards, for example, there is a risk of bacteria settling into deep knife grooves.
 But on wooden boards, bacteria gets absorbed into the wood and dehydrates to death.
-And let’s be honest, they are just gorgeous to look at and a pleasure to use.
+And let’s be honest, wooden boards are just gorgeous to look at and a pleasure to use.

-So What’s the Catch?
+So, What’s the Catch?

 But once you get into the groove of it, no pun intended, it won’t feel like extra effort at all.
 Any avid home cook who owns one can confirm it is 100% worth it.
 That’s why we put together these simple care and maintenance tips.
 Follow them closely and your wooden board will look shipshape for up to 10 years.

-1. Wash & Dry Properly
+1. Wash & Dry Your Board Properly

 Before you wash your board, it helps to first use a bench scraper or similar tool to remove as much residue from the surface as possible.
 This lets you spend less time washing the board and helps remove stubborn stuck-on bits too.